 Perfume and incense bring joy to the heart, and the pleasantness of one’s friend springs from his earnest counsel. - Proverbs 27:9

-Samuel was one of the great men of faith and one of the great lead¬ers in Israel’s history.
+and one of the great lead¬ers in Israel’s history.
 He served as priest, prophet, and Israel’s last judge.
 Look at what the Bible

 says about him.
 “As Samuel grew up, the Lord was with him, and everything Samuel said was wise and helpful.
 All the people of Israel from one end of the land to the other knew that Samuel was confirmed as a prophet of the Lord.”
 (1 Samuel 3:19-20)